Semiao91/First-website/README.md

-# Old CV with a statick HTML website frame.
+# Old CV with a static HTML website frame.